 Your home or office is so much more than just one specific element – there is no “one” element that brings the whole space together.
-Your home could be painted the perfect color but with mismatched furniture the “perfect color” isn’t so perfect anymore!
-These interior designers demonstrate that the best paint can compliment your furniture, and vice versa!
+Your home could be painted the perfect color but with mismatched furniture, the “perfect color” isn’t so perfect anymore!
+These interior designers demonstrate that the best paint can complement your furniture and vice versa!
 When you work with the experts at 360° Painting they’ll help you choose the paint that’s right for your home.

 The devil is in the details!
 The deep sage color on the walls leaps into the room with the patterned lampshade that perfectly draws from the wall and adds another color to the room’s palette, a dark burnt orange.
 You can see that these two colors, burnt orange and sage green, are used again in the fabric on the bed but in a different proportion, a perfect way to weave a color palette through a room.

 The subtle blue and red wallpaper gives way to a wonderfully patriotic kids room!
 The furniture in all its stars and strips glory does a great job to advance the fun theme of this childhood dream-room.

 This wonderful salmon color is translated into a floral headboard and patterned bedspread.
 Ashley Darryl Interiors perfectly matched the shade of salmon.
 If you need to perfectly match existing fabric, check out Sherwin-Williams ColorSnap tool for your phone so you can find the perfect shade on-the-go.